google/omaha/doc/DeveloperSetupGuide.md

     * Download [here](https://www.microsoft.com/en-us/download/details.aspx?id=19988).
   * The Windows Template Library (WTL)
     * Download WTL [here](http://sourceforge.net/projects/wtl/).
-  * The Windows Install XML (WiX) Toolkit, version 3.0 or later.
+  * The Windows Installer XML (WiX) Toolkit, version 3.0 or later.
     * Download any of the v3 binaries packages [here](http://wix.sourceforge.net/).
   * Python 2.4.x (Be sure to use **2.4**, newer versions currently break the build!)
-    * Download Python [here](http://www.python.org/download/releases/2.4.4/).
+    * Download Python [here](https://www.python.org/download/releases/2.4.6/).
 It can coexist with newer Python installs on a system.
     * You'll also need the pywin32 (Python for Windows) extensions for Python 2.4.
-It can be downloaded [here](http://sourceforge.net/projects/pywin32/files/pywin32/Build216/pywin32-216.win32-py2.4.exe/download).
+The last version to support Python 2.4.x can be downloaded [here](https://sourceforge.net/projects/pywin32/files/pywin32/Build%20218/pywin32-218.win32-py2.4.exe/download).
   * SCons 1.3.x (Be sure to use **1.3**, the 2.0 series is not backwards-compatible!)
     * Download SCons [here](http://sourceforge.net/projects/scons/files/scons/1.3.1/).
   * Google Software Construction Toolkit
-    * Get the SCT source [here](http://code.google.com/p/swtoolkit/), either via direct download or via SVN checkout.
+    * Get the SCT source from [Google Code](http://code.google.com/p/swtoolkit/), either via direct download or via SVN checkout.
+Alternitivly, a copy can be found on [GitHub](https://github.com/gabegundy/swtoolkit).
   * The GO programming language
     * Download [here](https://golang.org/dl/)
   * Third-party dependecies: